 Each college has its own distinct character and all of them welcome students into friendly, inclusive and supportive communities.

 Intensive schools & short stays

 If you need to visit UNE for a short period - whether for intensive schools, graduation, working on campus, or another reason, short term accommodation is available in our residential college system.

 All Colleges provide single, lockable bedrooms with shared bathroom facilities on each floor.
 Linen is included in the nightly rate.

 Meals are not available at Mary White College, Austin College or Earle Page College, however refrigerators, microwaves, kettles, and toasters are available for use at Mary White College.

 College accommodation may not suit everyone.
 If you would prefer to live off-campus, Uni4Me can help you find shared accommodation, private board and local rentals in Armidale.

-In considering off-campus living you should take into account the terms of tenancy agreements including costs such as power, water and communications as well as transport arrangements to and from campus.
+When considering off-campus living you should take into account the terms/duration of tenancy agreements including costs such as bond, wifi, furniture, power, water as well as transport arrangements and costs to and from campus.